ethstakersclub/ethstakersclub/README.md

 ### Real-time Validator Monitoring
 The explorer offers real-time (auto update) attestation and sync monitoring.

-### Shows if any validators proposes a block within the next epoch
+### Don't miss your next Proposal
-The dashboard also includes a feature that indicates whether any validators are expected to propose a block within the next epoch.
+Ensure that your validators are not scheduled for block proposals within a specific time span.
+The dashboard includes a feature that indicates whether any validators are expected to propose a block within the next epoch.
 This feature helps users stay informed about upcoming validator activities and enables them to make necessary preparations for pending duties, such as refraining from updating their clients during that time.

 ### Comprehensive Validator Information
 It provides comprehensive information about the validators being monitored.
 One of its key features is the ability to display all watched validators' information in a single table, enabling users to access and analyze the data more efficiently.